 - Video games in Japan are regulated by an industry body called the Computer Entertainment Rating Organization (CERO), similar to the ESRB in the US.
 They have been known to refuse classification or require extensive editing for some games that might not be similarly restricted in other countries.
 A refusal of classification makes it de facto impossible to sell official Japanese versions of the game.
-However, unless it would be legally considered obscene (which only explicit depictions of sexualized nudity would be), the game, including all of the games listed below, can still be relatively easily imported via online retailers, provided the person importing the game knows a lick of English.
+However, unless it would be legally considered obscene (which only explicit depictions of sexualized nudity would be), the Japanese can get most of these games online (albeit in English).

 - Dead Space was refused classification in Japan for its extreme violence, particularly the use of children as victims of violent crime.

-- The Simpsons episode "Thirty Minutes Over Tokyo" has been banned from public broadcast and is unavailable on DVD releases in Japan, due to the cultural stereotypes and scenes that may offend Japanese viewers (Homer tosses Emperor Akihito in a bin of sumo thongs, the family has an epileptic fit after seeing an animenote , the Simpsons go on a sadistic game show, and the implication that the Hello Kitty factory uses live cats in their products.
+- The Simpsons episode "Thirty Minutes Over Tokyo" has been banned from public broadcast and is unavailable on DVD releases in Japan, due to the cultural stereotypes and scenes that may offend Japanese viewers.
+It depicts Homer tossing Emperor Akihito into a bin of sumo thongs, the family having an epileptic fit after seeing an anime (a reference to "Electric Soldier Porygon" above), the family going on a sadistic game show, and the implication that the Hello Kitty factory uses live cats in their products.

 - Lady Gaga's album Born This Way is banned in Lebanon because, officials say, it is "offensive to Christianity" (mostly due to "Judas").

-- Several right-wing groups have tried to ban Tom Clancy's Ghost Recon Advanced Warfighter 2 in some parts of Mexico because the bad guys depicted are Mexican even though they are rebels against the Mexican government and the players end up teaming with Mexican loyalists.
-Ditto goes for the Russian ultra-nationalists in Call of Duty 4: Modern Warfare.
+- Several right-wing groups have tried to ban Tom Clancy's Ghost Recon Advanced Warfighter 2 in some parts of Mexico because the bad guys depicted are Mexican even though they are rebels against the Mexican government and the players end up teaming up with Mexican loyalists.

-- Aside from SMS contests, phone-in game shows have been banned since November 2007, due to the FIOD-ECD attesting that they were going against the law of gambling games there.
+- Aside from SMS contests, phone-in game shows have been banned since November 2007 for being unlawful gambling games.

 Anime and Manga

-- Puni Puni Poemy was classified as 'objectionable material' by the Office of Film & Literature Classification (OFLC), on the grounds that it depicted sexual exploitation of minors.
+- Puni Puni Poemy was classified as "objectionable material" on the grounds that it depicted sexual exploitation of minors.

-- The first Mad Max film was initially banned for 4 years, meaning that it was shown later than its sequel The Road Warrior, owing to sensitivities over a real-life gang incident in the late 1970s that paralleled the 'Goose is cooked' scene.
+- The first Mad Max film was initially banned for four years, meaning that it was shown later than its sequel The Road Warrior, owing to sensitivities over a real-life gang incident in the late 1970s that paralleled the "Goose is cooked" scene.

 - Last Tango in Paris, Faces of Death and Cannibal Holocaust were all banned on their initial release.

-- Power Rangers was banned from TV in New Zealand ever since its first season due to complaints from parents whose children injured themselves trying to imitate the show's fight scenes (which does sound like something the United States would pull), which is funny, considering that Power Rangers Ninja Storm (and every series afterward) is filmed on location in New Zealand with New Zealand-born actors and actresses.
+- Power Rangers was banned from TV in New Zealand after its first season due to complaints from parents whose children injured themselves trying to imitate the show's fight scenes.
+What's weird is that every series from Power Rangers Ninja Storm onward is filmed on location in New Zealand with New Zealand-born actors and actresses.